basmaashouur/competitive-programming/Knowledge-Phase/Topics-library/String-processing-lib.md

     string longestPalindrome(string s) {
         string ans = "";
         if(s.length() != 0)ans = s[0];
-        // search around the center, means i choose a center everytime
+        // search or expand around the center, means i choose a center everytime
         //then try to build around left and right and
         // check if its palindrome or not